felixblaschke/simple_animations/README.md

 ```
 <!-- // end of #code -->

-You can use `..` to get a nice builder style syntax:
+You can use `..` to get a nice builder-style syntax:

 <!-- #code example/sa_flutter_app/lib/readme/movie_tween/basic1_builder.dart -->
 ```dart